WESTON STUCCO TORONTO

 • 416.450.0797

-Real Stucco Toronto vs. Synthetic Stucco Toronto
+Real Stucco Toronto vs. Synthetic Stucco GTA.

 4/4/2015

-Many people are confused by what the difference is between real cement based stucco and synthetic stucco.
-In the 1970’s we started hearing about stucco that didn’t crack and had more color consistency than the stucco we were using.
-Then the word EIFS (Exterior Insulation Finish System) was thrown around and the confusion really started.
-EIFS is for energy efficiency using foam boards or other products to achieve better insulation values and is a whole other discussion.
+EIFS is for energy efficiency using foam boards or other products to achieve better insulation value, and is a whole different discussion.
 Much can be learned online regarding EIFS Systems.
-One of the problems is that we have so many names for synthetic stucco such as; Acrylic Stucco, Synthetic Stucco, Plaster Finish, and manufacturer names such as; MX Acrylic, Dryvit, Sto, Synergy, Thoro etc. Here is the difference:
+One of the problems is that we have so many names for synthetic stucco, such as Acrylic Stucco, Synthetic Stucco, Plaster Finish, and manufacturer names such as MX Acrylic, Dryvit, Sto, Synergy, Thoro, etc. Here is the difference:

 Synthetic Stucco Toronto